 We are well aware that all children need the support of parents and teachers to make good progress in school.
-We strive to build positive links with the parents of each child by keeping them informed about the way in which the children are being taught and how well each child is progressing.
+We strive to build positive links with parents/carers right from the start by keeping them informed about the way in which the children are being taught and how well their child is progressing.